learn-co-students/module-5-code-challenge-round-1-atlanta--dsc-module-5-code-challenge-round-1-data-science-1574434517/README.md

 The goal here is to demonstrate your knowledge.
 Showing that you know things about certain concepts and how to apply different methods is more important than getting the best model.

-You will have up to 120 minutes to complete this assessment.

 The sections of the assessment are:

 - Decision Trees